-Desperately seeking a white Christmas this year?
+Desperately seeking a white Christmas?
 We’ve put together a list of the most magical Christmas skiing destinations this winter so whether you’re travelling in a family or in a group, you know the best places to go to soak up the festive spirit.
 It is the most wonderful time of the year after all – why not make it that much better by spending it on the slopes?!

 Magical Christmas Skiing Destinations for Families

 One of Europe’s top family skiing destinations, Obergurgl certainly lives up to these credentials over the Christmas period.
 Obergurgl as a resort is one of the most snow-sure in Austria, meaning your chances of a white Christmas are high!
 Set within the beautiful Ötz Valley, Obergurgl is a picturesque Tyrolean village which is packed with Christmas charm.
 With 110km of piste, the area is big enough for the adults to really enjoy themselves, while having a lot of choice of blue runs for younger guests.

 From December 1st, there is a Christmas market located in the centre of town, selling traditional items, textiles, crafts and decorations, perfect to bring home as gifts!
 Alongside this, mulled wine and hot chocolate is on offer alongside traditional Austrian delicacies that will be sure to warm your stomach!